jgraph/www.diagrams.net-source/doc/drawio-confluence-cloud.md

 [Learn more about reusing draw.io diagrams in Confluence Cloud](/doc/faq/embed-copy-move-diagrams-confluence-cloud.html)

 [See how to recover a diagram that was previously moved](/doc/faq/recover-moved-diagram-confluence-cloud.html)

+## Resize the diagram viewer in a page

+By changing the zoom within the diagram editor, you can [make your diagram appear larger or smaller on your Confluence Cloud page](/doc/faq/resize-viewer-confluence-cloud.html).

+Edit your diagram and make sure you have nothing selected, then click _Zoom_ in the format panel and change the zoom percentage.
+You changes will appear when you save your diagram and publish your changes.

 ## Customising draw.io in Confluence Cloud